mvpoirier/mvpoirier.github.io/physics_dp.md

 I hope other teachers find some use from the resources I've developed over the years for DP Physics Standard and Higher Level.
 The resources below are for the IB DP Physic SL/HL 2014 curriculum (first exams May 2016).

 ### DP Physics Standard Level Notes
-DP Physics SL/HL notes: Topics 1 to 12 and Option D (Astrophysics)
+DP Physics SL/HL notes: Topics 1 to 12, and Option D.1 to D.5 (Astrophysics)
 <iframe src="https://drive.google.com/embeddedfolderview?id=1MSyUEFRDhUt1I0qFVv5cwW0fhDq3Am4i#list" width="100%" height="100%" style="border:1px solid black;"></iframe>

 ---